infominer33/infominer33.github.io/_pages/web-work/notes-on-github-pages.md

 Just sayin'... keybase has 250 gigs of free storage you can use to host a website...

-you could build gem based sites locally, and github will automatically sync the data
+you could build gem based sites locally, and keybase will automatically sync the data.

 ---